-Last week, the National Association of College Admissions Counselors (NACAC) announced that it has asked its members to vote to eliminate three provisions of its Code of Ethics and Professional Practices (CEPP) in response to a Department of Justice investigation.
+Last week, the National Association of College Admissions Counseling (NACAC) announced that it has asked its members to vote to eliminate three provisions of its Code of Ethics and Professional Practices (CEPP) in response to a Department of Justice investigation.

 Since the announcement, we’ve received many member questions about the potential impact of these changes and whether they should respond immediately—and how.